icon-project/t-bears/README.md

 ### T-Bears server CLIs

-CLIs about T-Bears server. there are three commands 'tbears start', 'tbears stop' and 'tbears clear'.
+CLIs about T-Bears server.
+There are three commands 'tbears start', 'tbears stop' and 'tbears clear'.

 #### tbears start